Sombr: 2025–present: Breakthrough and I Barely Know Her

+On February 7, 2025 a remix of Rachel Chinouriri's song "All I Ever Asked" was released featuring Sombr.

-In March 2025, Sombr earned widespread attention when two of his songs "Back to Friends" and "Undressed" gained popularity after going viral on the video-sharing app TikTok.
-The virality led to increased on-demand streams and chart appearances in multiple countries, including reaching the top 20 on the Billboard Hot 100 and the Billboard Global 200.
-Additionally, "Undressed" topped the Irish Singles Chart and entered the top five in Australia, New Zealand, and the United Kingdom.
-"Back to Friends" also landed within the top five in Australia, Ireland, and New Zealand.
-The success of both songs led to Sombr's first major award recognition, earning three nominations at the 2025 MTV Video Music Awards, including Best New Artist, winning one for Best Alternative Video (for "Back to Friends").
-He was also among the performers at the award ceremony, which took place on September 7, 2025.
-In November 2025, he received a nomination for Grammy Award for Best New Artist.
+In March 2025, Sombr earned widespread attention when his songs "Back to Friends" and "Undressed" gained popularity after going viral on the video-sharing app TikTok.
+The virality led to increased on-demand streams and chart appearances in several countries.
+The songs reached the top 20 on the Billboard Hot 100 and the Billboard Global 200.
+"Undressed" topped the Irish Singles Chart and entered the top five in Australia, New Zealand, and the United Kingdom.
+"Back to Friends" also reached the top five in Australia, Ireland, and New Zealand.
+The songs' success led to Sombr's first major award recognition, earning three nominations at the 2025 MTV Video Music Awards, including Best New Artist, winning one for Best Alternative Video (for "Back to Friends").
+He was also among the performers at the award ceremony on September 7, 2025.

-Having previously performed as a supporting act on tours for Nessa Barrett and Daniel Seavey, in April 2025, Sombr announced his first solo concert tour, set to cover North America, Europe, Australia, and New Zealand.
-The North American and European legs began on May 25 in Dublin and is scheduled to conclude on October 28 in Los Angeles.
-It will then continue with the Australia and New Zealand legs, starting on December 2 in Auckland and ending on December 14 in Gold Coast.
-Additional European dates were announced in July 2025, with performances planned from February to March 2026, beginning in Stockholm and concluding in Dublin.
+In April 2025, having previously performed as a supporting act on tours for Nessa Barrett and Daniel Seavey, Sombr announced his first solo concert tour, set to cover North America, Europe, Australia, and New Zealand.
+The North American and European legs began on May 25 in Dublin and are scheduled to conclude in Los Angeles on October 28.
+The Australia and New Zealand legs start on December 2 in Auckland and end on December 14 in Gold Coast.
+Additional European dates were announced in July 2025, with performances from February to March 2026, beginning in Stockholm and concluding in Dublin.

-In May 2025, Sombr was featured on Billboard's annual 21 Under 21 list.
+In May 2025, Sombr was featured on Billboards annual 21 Under 21 list.
 He made his live television performance debut on The Tonight Show Starring Jimmy Fallon on May 20, performing "Back to Friends".
-On June 3, he appeared on the BBC Radio 1's Live Lounge, performing "Undressed" and a cover of "Ribs" by Lorde.
-In July, he also performed "Undressed" on Jimmy Kimmel Live!.
-Additionally, he has appeared on the Sirius XM and Audiotree live segments, which included a cover of "Fade Into You" by Mazzy Star and "Fake Plastic Trees" by Radiohead, respectively.
+On June 3, he appeared on BBC Radio 1's Live Lounge, performing "Undressed" and a cover of "Ribs" by Lorde.
+In July, he performed "Undressed" on Jimmy Kimmel Live!.
+Sombr has appeared on the SiriusXM and Audiotree live segments, which included covers of Mazzy Star's "Fade into You" and Radiohead's "Fake Plastic Trees", respectively.
 On June 17, 2025, Sombr announced the single "We Never Dated", released on June 20, which became his third top-40 hit in both Ireland and the United Kingdom.
-On July 25, he released the single "12 to 12", accompanied by a music video featuring Addison Rae.
-The song marked another notable success for Sombr, reaching the top ten in Australia, Ireland, Norway, Sweden, and the United Kingdom, and becoming his third song to enter the top 50 on the Hot 100 and Global 200.
+On July 25, he released the single "12 to 12", accompanied by a video featuring Addison Rae.
+The song was another notable success for Sombr, reaching the top ten in Australia, Ireland, Norway, Sweden, and the United Kingdom, and becoming his third song to enter the top 50 on the Hot 100 and Global 200.

-On August 11, 2025, Sombr announced his debut album I Barely Know Her, released on August 22, 2025, which included the aforementioned four singles.
-It received positive reviews from publications such as Rolling Stone, NME, and Variety.